akaurh/cse15l-lab-reports/lab-report-week-1.md

 # You use your username and the path you saw in the command above
 ```

-I thought this was super cool because it was getting tiresome going back and forth between log on and off the remote computer.
+I thought this was super cool because it was getting tiresome going back and forth between logging on and off the remote computer.

 Here's a closer look at what you can expect after setting up a passphrase to let you quicker.